rocco/node-base/README.md

 [![Build Status](https://travis-ci.org/rocco/node-base.png?branch=emailauth)](https://travis-ci.org/rocco/node-base)

-This is a basic node.js app using
+This is an example node.js app using:

 - "express" (duh) with jade templates (easily changeable)
 - "everyauth" for various authentication possibilities (we cover facebook and twitter)
 - "mongoose" for mongodb connectivity
 - "connect-mongo" for persistent sessions

-Features:
+The project also tries to include a complete setup including things like:

+- environment differences (development, testing, production)
+- jshint setup (but its setup really depends on your preferences)
+- mocha tests using supertest (which is based on super-agent)
+- grunt for running jshint, tests etc.
+- travis-ci setup (see the build status image above)

+### Features

 - extensive inline documentation trying to make clear whats going on
 - clean and simple structure with config, controllers, models and views
-- facebook and twitter authentication through everyauth
+- username/password, facebook and twitter authentication through everyauth
 - users are stored in mongodb
 - persistent sessions in mongodb (you're still logged in after server reboots)
 - express config examples for development and production modes